Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Max: Haha ok well did you watch the CNS finals

   Spike: naw I already knew you'd win. right?

-  Max: of course.
-But if you had watched you would also know Kyshumu retired
+  Max(nervously): Yea <good then you didn't see it>

-  Jax(eating): Max said he is going to quit too
+  Jax(eating): Max said he is going to quit

-  Max: that's not what I said
+  Max: that's not what I said.
+Besides it was heat of the momment

   Spike: Hey is that my food

-  Jax: I couldn't help my self it was just sitting thier
+  Jax: I couldn't help my self it was just sitting there

   Spike: But I was eating that

   Jax: I'll pay you back

-  Spike: that's not the poit
+  Spike: that's not the point

   Max(starts laughing): That's Jax for you